Guide to Certified Authorization Professional

 Deep dive into the seven domains of the RMF

 The seven domains of the RMF form the basis of the CAP certification.
 Each domain represents a critical aspect of risk management and system authorization.
 Understanding these domains is essential for anyone preparing for the CAP exam.
+A robust security control monitoring strategy is crucial within the RMF to ensure that security controls are effectively implemented and maintained.

 Let’s take a closer look at each of these domains and what they entail.